Baxter plans to spin off biotech business in 2015

 "The question is when did the merits of a spinoff begin to generate more value, and it is our view today, we are at that point."

-Baxter has spun off other companies in the past three decades, including Edwards Lifesciences Corp (EW.N), Caremark Corp and Allegiance Healthcare Corp.
+Baxter has spun off other companies in the past three decades, including Edwards Lifesciences Corp, Caremark Corp and Allegiance Healthcare Corp.

 Baxter executives also said during the conference call that the company was working on the divestiture of its vaccines business.
 Earlier this week, Reuters reported that Baxter had hired an investment bank to explore the sale of the business, which has $300 million in sales in 2013 and had been undergoing a strategic review.